 Unger und Klein

-If Vienna’s fancy-pants wine bars like Heunisch & Erben and MAST are too uppity for your taste, I recommend you try Unger & Klein right in the city center.
-Opened in 1992, the place on Rudolfsplatz draws a well-off but pretense-free crowd of downtown Viennese with a wide selection of mainly Austrian wines.
-Bottles by seminal producers are stacked on the shelves, including the Rieslings of Johannes Hirsch in Kamptal or those by Knoll in Wachau.
+If Vienna’s fancy wine bars, such as Heunisch & Erben and MAST, are too uppity for your taste, I recommend you try Unger & Klein right in the city center.
+Opened in 1992, the place on Rudolfsplatz draws a well-off but pretense-free crowd of downtown residents with a wide selection of mainly Austrian wines.
+Bottles by seminal producers are stacked on the shelves, including the Rieslings of Johannes Hirsch (Kamptal) and Knoll (Wachau).

-For reds, there's Moric, Nittnaus, Preisinger and many others from the heart of the Blaufränkisch grape in Burgenland.
-Or you could opt for an easy-drinking Gemischter Satz, the Grüner-forward blend made on the Viennese slopes ringing the city.
-Toasted (panini) sandwiches for the side!
+For reds, there's Moric, Nittnaus, Preisinger and many others from Burgenland, the home of the Blaufränkisch.
+You could also opt for an easy-drinking Gemischter Satz, the Grüner-forward blend made on the Viennese slopes ringing the city.
+Toasted sandwiches for the side!